caraya/gulp-starter-2021/src/md-content/micro-front-ends.md

 The idea behind micro front ends is related to microservices.
 As a project grows, it becomes segmented with different teams building different parts of the project.

-It would make the most sense for the team building the feature to also build the frontend and UI for that feature as well.
+It would make the most sense for the team building the feature to also build the frontend and UI for that feature.

 ## The Good, The Bad, And The Ugly